Skip to Main Content

 The SEA (Secular, Eclectic, Academic) Homeschoolers Magazine is a publication of SEA Books & More.
 It features articles written for secular academic homeschoolers by secular academic homeschoolers.
 Each issue has advice, information, book recommendations, homeschool projects, recipes, and travel notes.
 Subscribe today and get each issue of the e-magazine sent to your inbox.

-Homeschool Groups in the Quad Cities area
+Homeschool Help in the Quad Cities Area